Member Organizations

 International Public Sector Accounting Standards

-The Public Finance Management Act (Act No, 7 of 2003) provides that government financial reporting shall be in accordance with international standards and best practices as applicable to governments and statutory bodies.
-This legal framework provides for the adoption of IPSAS in public financial statements.
+The Public Finance Management Act (Act No. 7 of 2003) provides that government financial reporting shall be in accordance with international standards and best practices applicable to governments and statutory bodies.
+The Office of the Accountant General has indicated adoption of International Public Sector Accounting Standards (IPSAS) as the applicable public sector reporting framework.

 Current Status: Partially Adopted